Interviewed by Katharine Eliska Kimbriel

 Q: Do you still read for pleasure?
 Fiction, non-fiction, both?
 What are you currently reading?

 A: Absolutely—one must refill the well.
-I read both fiction and non-fiction—the non-fiction can be both for research purposes (I have a scary big research library on 19th century English history and culture that has distorted the wall of my house) and for particular areas that I’m just interested in, like public health and meteorology and space exploration.
-Right now I’m nearly done with Dark Alchemy by Laura Bickle and have the sequel, Mercury Retrograde, on deck…and am also working on The Housekeeper’s Tale: The Women Who Really Ran the English Country House by Tessa Boase
+I read both fiction and non-fiction—the non-fiction can be both for research purposes (I have a scary big research library on 19th century English history and culture that has distorted the walls of my house) and for particular areas that I’m just interested in, like public health and meteorology and space exploration.
+Right now I’m on a non-fiction kick, which often happens when I’m actively writing (as opposed to editing): next up on deck is The Greedy Queen: Eating with Victoria, a sort of culinary biography of Queen Victoria, which looks fascinating.

 Q: How did you become involved with Book View Café?
 What is it about the BVC organization that appeals to you?

-A: I tend to get slurped into groups because I’m an incorrigible organizer: I’ve held board positions in multiple RWA chapters, was co-president of the Class of 2k8, a debut YA and MG group, co-founded The Enchanted Inkpot blog, am an administrator for the Society of Children’s Book Writers and Illustrator’s forum…you get the picture.
-Book View Café strongly appealed to my desire to DO something, be part of something, work with others to foster a vibrant organization that produces compulsively readable, high quality books for readers.
-I love working with others to produce books—I’ve developed some small degree of skill in doing interior design for print books, so to work together with the author and the cover designer to make a beautiful book is deeply satisfying.
+A: I tend to get slurped into groups because I’m an incorrigible organizer: I’ve held board positions in multiple RWA chapters, was co-president of the Class of 2k8, a debut YA and MG group, co-founded The Enchanted Inkpot blog, was an administrator for the Society of Children’s Book Writers and Illustrator’s forum…you get the picture.
+Book View Café strongly appealed to my desire to DO something, be part of something, work with others to foster a vibrant organization that produces compulsively readable, high-quality books.
+I love working with others to produce books—I’m mostly doing interior design for print books, and to work together with the author and the cover designer to make a beautiful book is deeply satisfying.